-User adoption happens to be the primary problem with SharePoint in a lot of organizations.
+User adoption happens to be the primary problem with Microsoft 365 tools such as SharePoint &Microsoft Teams, in a lot of organizations.
 I’ve seen plenty of good solid implementations goes unused at small companies all the way up through Fortune 500.
 User after user is unhappy with their content management systems, their intranets, and the other 15 miscellaneous communication systems (with 10 separate logins) they’ve been expected to learn during their employment at a company.
 Management is frustrated they’ve made an investment that no one is using effectively.
 Things become desperate and it’s either abandoned or the analytics discussion comes up – we’ll figure out who’s not using it and single them out!
 We’ll force them to use it!
 Why aren’t we all just digging in and using all of these fancy systems we have to the best of their ability?

 The problem is that it’s not just about user adoption.
 It’s not just about teaching someone how to use a system to do their job.
 The organizations experiencing massive success in technology adoption right now have something else.
 They have Organization Development leadership.